Canon 5D Mark II vs Fujifilm X30

 - More modern: Reflects 5 years and 11 months of technical progress since the 5D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark II comes out slightly ahead of the X30 (16 : 15 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 5D Mark II vs Fujifilm X30